edadaltocg/detectors/README.md

 ## Examples

 The following examples show how to use the library and how it can be integrated into your research.
+For more examples, please check the [documentation](https://detectors.readthedocs.io/en/latest/use_cases/).

 ### Creating a detector